Marianne Upton, Tenancy Services

 managed

-new email addresses and phone numbers were being set up for each
+addresses and phone numbers were being set up for each area of the

-area of the team so that tenants could easily contact the right
+team so that tenants could easily contact the right specialist team

-specialist team and new contact details circulated internally to
+and new contact details circulated internally to officers and

-procedures for the team would be reviewed during the pilot period
+team would be reviewed during the pilot period to maximise the

-pilot review would be completed in six months’ time by 15
+would be completed in six months’ time by 15 January

 Members commented as follows: